Jackie Nastri Bardenwerper

 I’m a Neon-Loving, Crop Top-Wearing Mom of Three.
 Is It Time to Grow Up?

+It all started with a pair of scratched sunglasses.
 Not just any sunglasses, but custom neon ones I had designed online in colors with names like acid pink and retina burn.
 Out of all the...